 Once the tomatoes come to a boil, remove from heat.

-In in quart add 1/2 teaspoon citric acid or 2 Tablespoons lemon juice.
+In in quart add 1/2 teaspoon citric acid or 2 Tablespoons lemon juice into each jar.

-If using pints, put in 1/4 teaspoon citric acid or 1 Tablespoon lemon juice.
+If using pints, put in 1/4 teaspoon citric acid or 1 Tablespoon lemon juice into each jar.

 Fill the jars with the tomatoes, leaving a 1 inch head space.

 optional: You can add 1/2 teaspoon salt in pints or 1 teaspoon salt in quarts.

 Clean the top of the jars with a clean towel or wet cloth.

 Place the seal and band on the jar and tighten slightly.